 Alcohol and smoking are dangerous for diabetics.
 No more than seven drinks in a week or two to three in an evening should be consumed.
 Smoking increases the risks for diabetic complications.
 If at all possible, eliminate these things from your lifestyle.

 People with Type 1 diabetes require insulin treatment for life or until pancreatic transplants are available.
-Until then a balanced diet of protein, high fiber starchy carbohydrages, fresh fruits and vegetables along with a little fat will reduce the amount of insulin necessary and help to stabilize blood sugar levels.
+Until then a balanced diet of protein, high fiber starchy carbohydrates, fresh fruits and vegetables along with a little fat will reduce the amount of insulin necessary.
+This diet will help to stabilize blood sugar levels.

-To protect oneself from diabetic complications, the patient should have their eyes checked at least once a year for diabetic retinopathy; a urine check at least twice a year for protein in the urine, which can lead to kidney failure; check their cholesterol and blood pressure levels to avoid heart disease; check for nerve sensitivity in the feet and cuts or blisters in the feet.
+To protect oneself from diabetic complications, the patient should have their eyes checked at least once a year for diabetic retinopathy.
+They should also have a urine check at least twice a year for protein in the urine, which can lead to kidney failure.
+In addition, they should check their cholesterol and blood pressure levels to avoid heart disease, and check for nerve sensitivity in the feet and cuts or blisters in the feet.

 Test Your Knowledge